Jpt5832/blockly-Java-Generator/README.md

 3. python3 -m http.server 8000 (inside blockly-java-generator directory)
 4. Open in browser (after server has been started): http://localhost:8000/demos/java_class/
+** Keep local HTTP server running until you are finished using the tool.
+Press Ctrl + C to stop server) **

 ## Features
 - Buttons-only block adding into environment